-This blogger, by the way, is a designer by trade so of course her curtains look perfect and of course she made it sound so easy.
+This blogger, by the way, is a designer by trade so of course her curtains look perfect and of course, she made it sound so easy.
 So I first would like to blame her for me taking on this project because had she kept it real, I would have never started this in the first place.

-Unless, it’s just me that had a problem with this menial design project and that’s why it seemed so simple.
+Unless it’s just me that had a problem with this menial design project and that’s why it seemed so simple.
 Because in all reality, it probably isn’t something too hard for someone who spent two years at design school.
 But for a stay at home mom of two with an associate degree in science?
 Let’s just say I would take Statistics all over again rather than go back and re-create this curtain project.

 In all honesty, I needed window treatments in my living room anyway since my old Target un-lined curtains were ruined from years of sun beating down on them.
-So this was a project of necessity not just one to create something new for the blog.
-But, and big but here, I also wanted to step outside my comfort zone a little too by creating something other than a cute accent piece for the kids room or a sign for the kitchen.
-This was an actual big girl project that was going to take more blood, sweat, tears and money than I usually am comfortable using.
+So this was a project of necessity, not just one to create something new for the blog.
+But, and big but here, I also wanted to step outside my comfort zone a little too by creating something other than a cute accent piece for the kids’ room or a sign for the kitchen.
+This was an actual big girl project that was going to take more blood, sweat, tears, and money than I usually am comfortable using.

 Forever indebted to this man and my husband collectively for letting us get out alone here and there.

 God.
 Bless.
 Supportive.
 Husbands.